-“A capacious, generative, and important collection with far-ranging implications for Joyce studies and for our understanding of literature’s relationship to law.”—Ravit Reichman, author of The Affective Life of Law: Legal Modernism and the Literary Imagination
+"A capacious, generative, and important collection with far-ranging implications for Joyce studies and for our understanding of literature’s relationship to law.
+Goldman brings together a tremendous group of scholars, critics, and legal practitioners whose rich perspectives set the terms for an enduring conversation on the place of law in Joyce and in culture broadly conceived."—Ravit Reichman, author of The Affective Life of Law: Legal Modernism and the Literary Imagination

 “Gives us a new map of the busy intersection of Joyce and law.
-This volume’s contributors rise to the challenge, taking on everything from laws of marriage, immigration, and finance to regimes of intellectual property, libel, and obscenity.”—Paul K. Saint-Amour, author of Tense Future: Modernism, Total War, Encyclopedic Form
+This volume’s contributors rise to the challenge, taking on everything from laws of marriage, immigration, and finance to regimes of intellectual property, libel, and obscenity.
+Joyce and the Law is as varied and surprising as the law itself.”—Paul K. Saint-Amour, author of Tense Future: Modernism, Total War, Encyclopedic Form

 “Draws together an international cohort of Joyce scholars with specialist knowledge in legal considerations shaping events and characters’ motivations in Joyce’s writing.”—Margot Gayle Backus, author of Scandal Work: James Joyce, the New Journalism, and the Home Rule Newspaper Wars